 About Tobias S. Buckell

-Tobias S. Buckell is a New York Times Bestselling author born in the Caribbean.
+Tobias S. Buckell is a New York Times Bestselling and World Fantasy Award-winning author born in the Caribbean.
 He grew up in Grenada and spent time in the British and US Virgin Islands, which influence much of his work.

 His novels and over seventy stories have been translated into nineteen different languages.
 His work has been nominated for the Hugo Award, Nebula Award, World Fantasy Award, and the Astounding Award for Best New Science Fiction Author.

 He currently lives in Bluffton, Ohio with his wife and twin daughters.
 He’s an instructor at the University of Maine’s Stonecoast MFA in Creative Writing.
 For more, visit his Press Kit.
 To see an exhaustive list of what he’s published, visit the bibliography page.

 Tobias Buckell’s fiction and media rights are represented by his agent: Hannah Bowman.